BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 }
 ```

-- `versions` *List of uint16* List of all supported API versions by the LSP.
+- `supported_versions` *List of uint16* List of all supported API versions by the LSP.
-  - Client MUST compare the version of the api and therefore ensure compatibility.
+  - Client MUST compare the version of the API and therefore ensure compatibility.
 - `website` *string* Website of the LSP.
   - MUST be a maximum of 256 characters.
 - `options` *dictionary* Dictionary of all options supported by the LSP.